dr46/LaDeNetST/README.md

 ### Standardized Language Assessment Items
 [a12_c.rds](dat/a12_c.rds) and [a35_c.rds](dat/a35_c.rds)

 These files contain standardized language assessment items, stratified by age, sex, and caregivers' education level.
 File [a12_c.rds](dat/a12_c.rds) corresponds to children aged 1–2, while file [a35_c.rds](dat/a35_c.rds) corresponds to children aged 3–5.
-Each file also includes a unique child identifier (*id* column) and a classification variable (*c12* column) that groups children based on the degree of screen time reported.
+Each file also includes a unique child identifier (*id* column) and a classification variable (*c12* and *c35* columns) that groups children based on the degree of screen time reported.

 ### Initial Bootstrapped Networks